 “Weren’t you supposed to go out to eat with them?”
 I ask the minute Laura takes a breath.

 “We were,” says Laura.
 “But Tony felt sorry for them, they’ve been here two weeks, stuck in a hotel, and they’ve been eating out every meal.
 Tony thought they might enjoy a home meal.”

 “It’s not a problem,” I say.
 “I’ll just bring over some of the Italian dinner rolls we have in the freezer.
 You can thaw them out and pop them in the oven right before dinner.
 Problem solved.”

-Find a quick dinner rolls recipe
+Find a quick yeast bread recipe

 “I appreciate the offer, truly I do,” says Laura.
 “But I can’t take your dinner rolls.
 Tony bragged to his new partner that I’m a good cook.
 You know Tony, he eats everything.
 It doesn’t take anything fancy to make him happy.
 He promised his partner that he and his wife would get a delicious homemade meal made entirely by me.
 It’s noon.
 I don’t have time to make your Italian hard rolls.”